AnthonyCxx/Notes-and-Writeups/Python/GUI/README.md

-# GUI Development with Python
+# GUI Development with Python and PyQt5